Skip to content

 The photo shows a hand holding a digital map on a smartphone, symbolising GIS technology and Geodata.

-Introducing the progression of GIS technology and its varied applications, we motivate a debate on whether digital maps should be treated akin to physical public infrastructure, given their critical role in both private and public decision-making.
-Examining the risks and dependencies created by proprietary geodata services, we call for re-evaluating digital maps in the public utility and governance framework.
+Introducing the progression of geographic information systems (GIS) technology and its varied applications, we provide an entry point to the debate on whether digital maps should be treated akin to physical public infrastructure, given their critical role in private and public decision-making.
+Examining the risks and dependencies created by proprietary geodata services, we call for a re-evaluation of digital maps in the public utility and governance framework.

 Geographical data utilisation in urban spaces